ErwanJes/jekyll-theme-onepage/README.md

 Welcome to jekyll-theme-onepage.
 You'll find everything you need to built a one page website with a portfolio based on Jekyll.
 Every posts is a portfolio project instead of a blog post.

-This template is based on bootstrap (ccs, javascript) and use jQuery (javascript).
+This template is based on bootstrap (css, javascript) and use jQuery (javascript).
 This theme embed a fully functional website with a few files and code.

 Here is what it looks like: